College of Fine ArtsInformation you want to know

 • Students graduate under the requirements in the UNM Catalog in effect at the time of their admission (or readmission) into CFA as pre-majors or declared majors.
 See the current UNM Catalog for further details regarding admission and graduation requirements.

-All students interested in participating in the music program must take a performance audition regardless of intended major.
+All students interested in participating in the music program must take a performance audition regardless of their intended major.
 These auditions take place at the beginning of the spring semester for the following fall.
 Our audition process is also used to determine which students will receive music scholarships.

 Contact the College of Fine Arts